Check out the latest news about hemp here in the USA at the bottom of the page.

 The conclusion in the book The Emperor Wears No Clothes is: “If all fossil fuels and their derivatives, as well as the deforestation of trees for paper and agriculture, are banned from use in order to save the planet and reverse the greenhouse effect:Then there is only one known annually renewable natural resource able to provide the overall majority of our paper, textiles and food, meet all the worlds transportation, home and inductrial energy needs, to reduce pollution, rebuild the soil and clean the atmosphere, all at the same time, our old stand-by that did it all before: Cannabis Hemp!”

-Joan offers one-hour lectures.
-ZOOM LECTURE ON HEMP
+Joan offers one-hour Hemp lectures.

 HEMP AS A FIBER